Romance Is For Everyone

 - Paula Moore – Paul Fairman; Robert Vaughan

 - Riefe published many books with Playboy Press and other publishers, selling millions of copies.

 - Marilyn Ross – W.E.D.
 Ross

 - Vanessa Royall – Mike Hinkemeyer

-- Christina Savage – Kerry Newcomb & Frank Schaeffer (both men)
+- Christina Savage – Kerry Newcomb & Frank Schaeffer (both males)

 - Gill Sanderson – Roger Sanderson

-- Con Sellers – Mr. Sellers was a rarity in that he real used his real name to write Pulps, Western and Historical romances, such as Marilee and Sweet Caroline.
+- Sellers was a rarity in that he used his real name to write Pulps, Western and Historical romances, such as Marilee and Sweet Caroline.